RyanCookies/AI4EO_Final_Project_Landslide_Scars_Detection/README.md

 <br>

 ### Gaussian Mixture Models (GMM)
-Gaussian Mixture Models (GMMs) are probabilistic models for representing normally distributed subpopulations within an overall population.
+Gaussian Mixture Models (GMMs) are probabilistic models that represent normally distributed subpopulations within an overall population.
 The model assumes that the data is generated from a mixture of several Gaussian distributions, each with its own mean and variance (Reynolds, 2009).
-GMMs are widely used for clustering and density estimation, as they provide a method for representing complex distributions by combining simpler ones (From AI4EO_Week_4_Unsupervised_Learning Repository).

-Similar to the K-means approach, the Gaussian Mixture Model was applied with two and three components to assess whether increasing the number of clusters improves classification performance.
+GMMs are widely used for clustering and density estimation, as they provide a method for representing complex distributions by combining simpler ones.
+Similar to K-means, GMM clustering was applied with two and three components to evaluate whether increasing the number of components improves classification performance, particularly in distinguishing landslide scars from non-affected areas based on NDVI and BSI indices derived from Sentinel-2 imagery.

 <div align="center">
   <figure>